Can You Receive Workers' Comp for Stress or Anxiety?

 • vocational rehabilitation

-Making a Claim Under Personal Injury Laws
+Can You Make a Mental Distress Claim Under Personal Injury Law?

 Typically, you'll need to prove some pretty outlandish conduct on the part of the defendant (your employer or a co-worker), so these kinds of claims would usually involve more than just typical on-the-job stress.
+Learn more about emotional distress as a personal injury claim.

-Possible Disability Claims for Stress or Anxiety
+Disability Claims for Stress or Anxiety

 What to Do If You're Suffering Workplace Stress or Anxiety